dewiedem/calcopp/README.md

 D. Wiedemann, CalcOPP, Calculation of One-Particle Potentials, Technische Universität Berlin, Berlin (Germany), **2019**, [doi:XXX](https://doi.org/XXX).

 ## Contributing
-It would be much appreciated if you reported any found bugs or typos to the above e-mail address.
+It is much appreciated if you report any bugs or typos to the above e-mail address.